Learn about the benefits, best practices and risks of online fitness training

 Pay close attention to where your online classes are stored after each session.
 Set your videos to private if they are saved on an online service so you can continue to monetize them and also limit your risk by controlling who follows your instructions.

-How Next Insurance protects fitness instructors and personal trainers
+How to Next Insurance protects fitness instructors and personal trainers

-Next Insurance provides business insurance for thousands of fitness professionals, including online fitness instructors.
-We offer insurance tailored to your fitness business that can be purchased online within a matter of minutes.
+Next Insurance provides business insurance for thousands of fitness professionals across the United States, including online fitness instructors.
+We offer insurance tailored to your fitness business that can be purchased online in less than 10 minutes.